-Tables are created via the wizard initiated by clicking the Create Table button creates a table for the current module.
+Tables are created via the wizard initiated by clicking the Create Table button Create Table .
+The wizard creates a table for the current module.
 The table is available for all included modules and modules linked by dependencies.
 For more information on dependencies, see the Project and Module dependencies section in [OpenL Tablets Reference Guide].